2024 International Conference Agenda

 CONCURRENT BREAKOUT SESSIONS

-REDEFINING THE TRADITIONAL
+REDEFINING THE TRADITIONAL (The Ledger - First Floor Classroom)

 In today's rapidly evolving world, "Redefining the Traditional" is essential for fostering innovation and driving economic growth.
 By integrating a research park model and entrepreneurial ecosystems into traditional university assets, institutions can identify new paths to innovation, explore unconventional ideas, embrace change, and adapt to emerging trends.
 Case studies highlight the University of Arizona's transformational projects leveraging innovative collaborations that redefine traditional paradigms.
 Similarly, the Research Triangle Park of North Carolina (RTP) has been an economic driver in North Carolina for 65 years and is finalizing its RTP 3.0 strategy to reinvent itself once again.
 This strategy aims to address a projected 50% population growth in the Triangle Region over the next 40 years by growing equitably and sustainably.
 RTP will repurpose its 7,000 acres to maintain attractiveness for research while providing housing, open spaces, and amenities within a context of sustainability, affordability, and accessibility.